holguinj/puppet-docs/source/puppet/3.6/reference/future_lang_expressions.markdown

 * The operand of another expression
 * The condition of an [if statement][if]
 * The control expression of a [case statement][case] or [selector statement][selector]
-* The assignment of a variable
+* The assignment value of a variable
 * The value of a resource attribute
 * The argument(s) of a [function][] call